 Stage Five

 Interview with Jeff.
-You will be asked a series of questions, currently approximately 10-12 questions, in a succinct and elaborately concise manner.
+You will be asked a series of questions, currently 12 questions. (internal)

 the MAC: the Most Amazing College